zalando/zalenium/docs/k8s/kubernetes.md

 # Kubernetes Support

 Zalenium has beta support for [Kubernetes](https://kubernetes.io/), these instructions will give you an overview of how to get it running.
+Be aware that this is work in progress and some things could be missing, both in code and documentation.

 Zalenium integrates with Kubernetes using the [fabric8 kubernetes-client and openshift-client](https://github.com/fabric8io/kubernetes-client/) and the initial support was developed on OpenShift, but should be backwards compatible with vanilla Kubernetes and